OpenTermsArchive/contrib-versions/Bbc/Privacy Policy.md

 *   your tablet
 *   your voice-enabled device

-We automatically collect some technical information from these devices and web browsers even when you're not signed in to a BBC account.
+We automatically collect some technical information from these devices and web browsers even when you're not signed into to a BBC account.
 This might include:

 *   IP (internet protocol) address
 *   device ID
 *   app ID
 *   vendor ID
+*   advertising ID

 **c.
 Information on your activities outside the BBC when you talk about us**

 Like if you've mentioned us in a Twitter post, we'll collect your Twitter handle.

-**What if I have a BBC account?**

-When you register for a BBC account, or update your details or settings we ask for some personal information, like your email address and age.

-We also collect information about how you use our services, like the articles you read and the programmes you watch.
+**d.
+Information on how you use our services**

+Like the articles you read and the programmes you watch.

 Back to top 5.
 How long will the BBC keep my personal information?